byaruhaf/CodingRoadmap/README.md

 ![Profile](Doc/About.png)

 ## My Reasons For Doing This Roadmap
-* Build a solid foundation around the core concepts of programming.
+* Build a solid foundation around the fundamentals & core concepts of programming.
-* Brush up on the fundamentals.
 * Preparing for software engineering interviews.